- Home

 Click on the headings below to learn more.

-Milk ducts – These are the tubes that carry milk to the nipples.
+- Ducts – (called breast ducts or milk ducts) The tubes that carry milk to the nipples.

-- a lump, lumpiness or thickening of the breast or underarm area
+- a lump, lumpiness or thickening, especially in just one breast

-- change to the skin of the breast – dimpling (like an orange)
+- changes to the skin of the breast – dimpling (like the skin on an orange)

-- change to the shape or size of the breast
+- changes to the shape or size of the breast

 - constant or unusual pain in the breast or nipple.